Capital punishment in France: Abolition

 The first official debate on the death penalty in France took place on 30 May 1791 with the presentation of a bill aimed at abolishing it.
 The advocate was Louis-Michel Lepeletier of Saint-Fargeau and revolutionary leader Maximilien de Robespierre supported the bill.
 However, the National Constituent Assembly, on 6 October 1791, refused to abolish the death penalty.
 Soon after, tens of thousands of people of various social classes would be executed by guillotine during the Reign of Terror.

 On 26 October 1795, the National Convention abolished capital punishment, but only to signify the day of general peace.
 The death penalty was reinstated on 12 February 1810, under Emperor Napoleon I, in the French Imperial Penal Code.

 In 1848, the provisional government of the French Second Republic, established by the February Revolution, decreed the abolition of the death penalty for political crimes.

-President Armand Fallières, a supporter of abolition, systematically pardoned every convict condemned to death over the first three years of his term (1906-1913).
+President Armand Fallières, a supporter of abolition, systematically pardoned every convict condemned to death over the first three years of his term (1906–1913).
 In 1906 the Commission of the Budget of the Chamber of Deputies voted for withdrawing funding for the guillotine, with the aim of stopping the execution procedure.
-On 3 July 1908 the Garde des Sceaux, Aristide Briand, submitted a draft law to the Deputies, dated November 1906, on the abolition of the death penalty.
+On 3 July 1908 the Keeper of the Seals, Aristide Briand, submitted a draft law to the Deputies, dated November 1906, on the abolition of the death penalty.
 Despite the support of Jean Jaurès, the bill was rejected on 8 December by 330 votes to 201.